Search

 I’ve shared the step-by-step guide to upholster an Ercol daybed on my blog so be sure to check that out if you’ve got foam chair bases or sofa cushions to upholster.

 Plus, I upholstered a foam topper to turn a coffee table into a footstool – with absolutely no sewing required at all.
-I used the same upholstery fabric to create a cohesive look in my mid-century-style living room and I really like how it turned out.
+I used cut to size mattress foam and covered it in the same upholstery fabric to create a cohesive look in my mid-century-style living room and I really like how it turned out.

 Plus, we’ve occasionally even been able to use the coffee table as a bench for extra seating now that it has a padded top.